Rebecca Twigg

-Rebecca Twigg (born March 26, 1963) is an American former racing cyclist.
+Rebecca Lynne Twigg (born March 26, 1963) is an American former racing cyclist.

 Cycling career

 An academic prodigy, she enrolled at the University of Washington in Seattle at the age of 14 and rode for the school's team.
 US national team coach Eddie Borysewicz saw her and invited her to join his team when she was 17.
 She earned degrees in biology and computer science from UW.

 Twigg won six world track cycling championships in the individual pursuit.
 She also won 16 US championships (the first – the individual time trial – when she was 18) and two Olympic medals, the silver medal in the 1984 road race in Los Angeles, and a bronze medal in the pursuit in Barcelona in 1992.

 She won the first three editions of the Women's Challenge on the road.

 Twigg was a three-time Olympian (1984, 1992, and 1996).
 However, her final Olympic appearance, in Atlanta in 1996, ended in controversy when she quit the team in a disagreement with the coach Chris Carmichael and the U.S. Cycling Federation.
 The federation had invested in the development of the so-called SuperBike.
 Twigg, after using the bike earlier in the Games, refused to ride it, citing poor individual fit and claiming that pressure from the staff on her to use the SuperBike and their refusal to grant accreditation to her personal coach, Eddie Borysewicz, left her defocused.

 Twigg married Mark Whitehead – a fellow member of the 1984 US Olympic cycling team – in 1985, but the marriage only lasted a couple of years.